WM3 is the Environment Agency’s Technical Guidance document for the classification of waste and to guide WM3 Assessments.

 There are hazard classes for physical hazards, health hazards, and environmental hazards.

-As part of a WM3 assessment, the chemical composition of a waste is determined.
+As part of a WM3 Assessment, the chemical composition of a waste is determined.
 Based on this chemical assessment, hazardous substances and/or Persistent Organic Pollutants within the waste are identified based on a ‘worst case’ basis.
 The ‘worst-case’ chemicals are identified based on relevant information regarding the origin and the nature of the waste to be assessed.

 The hazardous properties associated with each of the identified determinants are then assessed against relevant threshold values to determine whether the concentrations within the waste material may have the potential to cause a physical, health or environmental hazard.